AlexRazor1337/awesome-mta-sa/README.md

 - [lume](https://github.com/rxi/lume) - Lua functions geared towards gamedev.
 - [batteries](https://github.com/1bardesign/batteries) - Reusable dependencies for games made with lua.
+- [lua-class](https://github.com/misterquestions/lua-class) - A library to add support for OOP on Lua with a really nice and elegant style

 ## Other